-- 1. Attention is directed to related rules: Rule 140 (Representation), Rule 151 (Service and Filing of Documents), and Rule 152 (Amendment or Supplementation of Filed Documents). - 2. (to subsection (A)): Because the diverse responsibilities of individual agencies influence which types of filed documents are necessary to conduct their business, no attempt has been made to identify particular, subject-specific filed documents (e.g., complaint/answer, petition/response, etc.).
+- 1. Attention is directed to related rules: MAR 140 (Representation), MAR 151 (Service and Filing of Documents), and MAR 152 (Amendment or Supplementation of Filed Documents). - 2. (to subsection (A)): Because the diverse responsibilities of individual agencies influence which types of filed documents are necessary to conduct their business, no attempt has been made to identify particular, subject-specific filed documents (e.g., complaint/answer, petition/response, etc.).
 Each agency should determine the types and specific requirements for the filed documents necessary to conduct its adjudications including, e.g., the name of the tribunal, board, or appropriate forum.
-Agencies should consider including sample document formats (and other appropriate guidance) in an appendix to this rule, especially in adjudications where nonattorneys participate. - 3. (to subsection (B)): An agency may wish to consider requiring a table of contents if filed documents such as briefs or memoranda exceed a specified number of pages or words. - 4. (to subsection (B)(1)): The specificity of Rule 150(B)(1) reflects requirements generally found in current agency rules.
+Agencies should consider including sample document formats (and other appropriate guidance) in an appendix to this rule, especially in adjudications where nonattorneys participate. - 3. (to subsection (B)): An agency may wish to consider requiring a table of contents if filed documents such as briefs or memoranda exceed twenty pages. - 4. (to subsection (B)(1)): The specificity of MAR 150(B)(1) reflects requirements generally found in current agency rules.
 As to filing by electronic means, agencies may want to consider additional specifications consistent with its electronic-filing technology or as such technology evolves.
-See Rule 151 (Service and Filing of
+See MAR 151 (Service and Filing of Documents).

-Documents).

 - 5. (to subsection (B)(1)(b)): Each agency should determine whether double-sided reproduction is permitted or encouraged. - 6. (to subsection (B)(1)(d)): Each agency should consider whether it wishes to designate the type font (e.g., Times New Roman) and the pitch size (e.g., 10 point versus 12 point). - 7. (to subsection (C)): The privacy protections in this rule are based on FRCP 5.2.
 Agencies should consider whether they should require the redaction of other sensitive information.
-See Office of Mgmt. & Budget M-07-16, Safeguarding Against and Responding to the Breach of Personally Identifiable Information, May 22, 2007.
-Other common sensitive information may concern Federal Tax Information or Protected Health Information. - 8. (to subsection (D)): Where an affidavit is required or permitted under these rules, a sworn declaration made under penalty of perjury may be substituted if it complies with the requirements of 28 U.S.C. § 1746 (unsworn declarations under penalty of perjury). - 9. (to subsection (D)): See Rule 151(B)(3) (Service and Filing of Documents) for matters related to electronic signatures.
+See Office of Management and Budget M-07-16, Safeguarding Against and Responding to the Breach of Personally Identifiable Information, May 22, 2007.
+Other common sensitive information may concern Federal Tax Information or Protected Health Information. - 8. (to subsection (D)): Where an affidavit is required or permitted under these rules, a sworn declaration made under penalty of perjury may be substituted if it complies with the requirements of 28 U.S.C. § 1746 (unsworn declarations under penalty of perjury).

-Rule 151.
+MAR 151.
 Service and Filing of Documents